fdrubin/gwu-project/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

-TODO: Enter the playbook file.

 This document contains the following details:

+- Description of Topology
+- Azure diagram
+- Access policies
+- Elk Configuration

 Description of the Topologu
 Access Policies
 ELK Configuration

-Beats in Use
-Machines Being Monitored

-How to Use the Ansible Build

 # Description of the Topology

 ![Screen Shot 2021-04-18 at 9 06 39 PM](https://user-images.githubusercontent.com/60769973/115169385-d76bda00-a08b-11eb-8b81-fa9745c02212.png)

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting inbound access/control to the network.

-TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?
+Jumpbox: The jumpbox acts as a gateway router that is exposed to the public internet.
+It sits in front of all other machines that are not exposed to the internet.
+Directing all traffic through this one node drastically reduces the attack surface.
+We can implement strong access controls to this single machine, instead of on every VM.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics.

-TODO: What does Filebeat watch for?
-TODO: What does Metricbeat record?

 The configuration details of each machine may be found below.
 Note: Use the Markdown Table Generator to add/remove values from the table.

-Name
-Function
-IP Address
-Operating System

-Jump Box
-Gateway
-10.0.0.1
-Linux

-TODO

-TODO

-TODO